-- 15.1 Sponsorship, prizes, gifts and hospitality must not be such as to bring discredit upon, or reduce confidence in, the industry. - 15.2 Without prejudice to Clause 15.1, Sponsorship and hospitality must be associated with the general business area, business discussions, Continuing Professional Development (CPD) or otherwise have an educational component. - 15.3 No gift shall be offered or issued with the sale or purchase or for the prescription of an animal medicine, other than price or product itself, unless it is directly related to the correct use, administration or disposal of that product, by the person to whom it is offered, or the intended end user of the medicine, or unless it is educational, an educational item or diagnostic aid or veterinary equipment whose value is not excessive. - 15.4 Entry into prize draws must not be linked with purchase or prescription of an Animal Medicine.
+- 15.1 Sponsorship, prizes, gifts and hospitality must not be such as to bring discredit upon, or reduce confidence in, the industry. - 15.2 Without prejudice to Clause 15.1, sponsorship and hospitality must be associated with the general business area, business discussions, Continuing Professional Development (CPD) or otherwise have an educational component. - 15.3 No gift shall be offered or issued with the sale or purchase or for the prescription of an animal medicine, other than price or product itself, unless it is inexpensive and relevant to the practice of veterinary medicine or pharmacy. - 15.4 Entry into prize draws must not be linked with purchase or prescription of an Animal Medicine.